theorx/sdic/readme.md

 # Simple dependency injection container for PHP
 *There are many dependency injection containers out there, this one is minimalistic and straight forward.
-Doesn't have any third-party dependencies or what not.*
+Doesn't have any third-party dependencies.*

 ## Todo